This Week in

 Below is a snapshot of this week’s live MarketFIT data, highlighting key shifts in demand, capacity, and pricing across top U.S. freight markets.

-Carriers Continue To Ramp Up Profits With These Lanes:
+Carriers Continue To Find Strong Opportunities With These Lanes:

 Load Availability & Lane Rates Intelligence